Get in Touch

 Introduction

-• Executing the core steps: elicitation, analysis, documentation, and validation
+• Implementing key steps: elicitation, analysis, documentation, and validation

-Navigating the Multidimensional Aspects of a Business Model
+Exploring the Multidimensional Elements of a Business Model

-• Utilizing the five Ws approach: who, what, where, when, why, and how
+• Utilizing the 5W1H method: who, what, where, when, why, and how

 • Using CASE tools and simulation techniques